tf2-automatic/tf2-automatic/docs/events.md

 ### trades.error (bot-manager)

-Event made when a trade offer job fails and will be retried.
+Event made when a trade offer job fails and won't be retried.

 `TRADE_ERROR_EVENT`

-- `type` - `trades.failed`
+- `type` - `trades.error`
 - `data`
   - `job` - The job that failed
   - `error` - Error message